Denise Richards Shares Steamy Photo Of Husband Aaron Phypers After NSFW Talk On ‘RHOBH’

-Denise Richards posted some eye candy for her followers—but it’s all hers.
-The 48-year-old Real Housewives of Beverly Hills star—who has not been shy about gushing over her man’s manhood on the Bravo reality show—posted a steamy photo of husband Aaron Phypers lounging in bed.
+Denise Richards posted some eye candy for her followers, but it’s all hers.
+The 48-year-old Real Housewives of Beverly Hills star, who has not been shy about gushing over her man’s manhood on the Bravo reality show, posted a steamy photo of husband Aaron Phypers lounging in bed.

-Richards shared a black-and-white photo of a naked Aaron Phypers sleeping in the couple’s bed.
+Richards shared a black-and-white photo of a naked Phypers sleeping in the couple’s bed.
 While the shirtless shot showed off Phypers’ chiseled upper bod, a white sheet covered the lower part of his physique.
 Denise Richards captioned the pic by declaring it “husband appreciation day.”
-She also described Phypers, whom she married in September in Malibu, as her “partner in crime” and her “soulmate”
+She also described Phypers, whom she married in September in Malibu, as her “partner in crime” and her “soulmate.”

 The new photo, which you can see below, comes one month after Denise Richards made headlines for her NSFW talk about her new husband’s “size,” according to Us Weekly.
 During a dinner outing with RHOBH co-stars Lisa Vanderpump and Kyle Richards, Denise Richards revealed that her husband has a “very big penis.”
 Phypers, who was sitting with the women at the table, appeared to be noticeably embarrassed by Richards’ blunt talk about his privates.